iancenry/vans-hire/readme.md

     <NavLink to="reviews" style={({isActive}) => isActive ? activeStyles : null}>reviews</NavLink>
 ```

-- SO if we had links inside the income component `<Route path="income" element={<Income />} />` we wouldn;t need to specify the whole path leading upto income
+- SOo if we had links inside the income component `<Route path="income" element={<Income />} />` we wouldn't need to specify the whole path leading upto income.
-- The benefit of using relative routes and links is that if for whatever readon we decide to change the path name of the parent route the link wont be broken.
+- The benefit of using relative routes and links is that if for whatever reason we decide to change the path name of the parent route the link wont be broken.